-18.6 Analogy to maximum flow
+18.6 Solving maximum flow as MCNF

 We know how to represent the maximum flow problem as a minimum cost network flow.
 We add an arc of cost -1 and infinite capacity between t and s.
 Since all other costs in the network are 0 the total cost will be minimum when the flow on the arc from t to s is maximum.
-Maximum flow as minimum cost network flow is described in Figure 45 s,t path in terms of the number of arcs.
-The minimum mean corresponds to a path of smallest number number of arcs - shortest augmenting path.
-You can easily verify the other analogies in the following table.
+Maximum flow as minimum cost network flow is described in Figure 45